area9innovation/fast/mini/readme.md

 TODO:
-- Consider a forward-type declaration command to allow "stitching" types declarations and definitions together without propagation too much
+- Consider a forward-type declaration command to allow "stitching" types declarations and definitions together without propagation too much.
+We can use the type declarations map for this.
 - Add "desugaring"/"export" checking phase, which might also do the stitching type thing?
 - Command to define what files to compile to what, with what options
 - Command to run executables we have constructed